valkey-io/libvalkey/docs/migration-guide.md

 * The cluster client initiation procedure is changed and `valkeyClusterOptions` should be used to specify options when creating a context.
-  The `examples` directory in this repo contains some common client initiations that might be helpful.
+  The `examples` directory in this repository contains some common client initiation examples that might be helpful.
 * The command used to update the internal slot map is changed to `CLUSTER SLOTS`.
   `CLUSTER NODES` can be re-enabled through options using `VALKEY_OPT_USE_CLUSTER_NODES`.